Treatment And Diagnosis Of Upper Back Kyphosis

 Treatment Of Upper Back Kyphosis

-• Patient’s age.
+• The patient’s age.

-• Size of the curve (kyphosis).
+• The size of the curve (kyphosis).

 • Symptoms experienced.

-Non Physiotherapy Treatment Options For Thoracic Kyphosis
+Non-Physio Based Treatment Options For Thoracic Kyphosis

-With mild upper back kyphosis generally more formal or invasive treatment is not required seeing as physiotherapy (active management approach) is frequently beneficial.
-However, patients with severe kyphosis, significant pain or stiffness options such as bracing (the use of a Boston Brace) may be considered.
-The goal of a brace is to stop the curve from getting bigger during the developing years, such bracing is not generally used for adults who have a structural kyphosis but is beneficial during the developmental years.
-The majority of patients will not require surgical intervention, surgery is usually recommended for patients whose curvatures continue to progress or cause significant symptoms despite prior non-operative treatment.
+With mild upper back kyphosis and symptoms.
+Generally more formal, or invasive treatment is not required.
+With mild symptoms or spinal curve changes, a physiotherapy based (active management approach) is frequently beneficial.
+However, patients with severe kyphosis, significant pain, or stiffness may benefit from other interventions.
+Options such as bracing (the use of a Boston Brace) may be considered.
+The goal of a rigid thoracic brace is to prevent spinal curves from getting bigger during developing years.
+And although they may be beneficial during a child’s developmental years.
+Such bracing is seldom used in adults, who have structural maturity, and a fixed structural kyphosis.
+The majority of patients do not require surgical intervention.
+Surgery is usually recommended for patients whose curvatures continue to progress, or cause significant symptoms despite prior non-operative treatment.
+Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
+Anyone seeking specific advice or assistance on Treatment And Diagnosis Of Upper Back Kyphosis should consult his or her physiotherapist, general practitioner or otherwise appropriately skilled practitioner.